GenieFramework/Genie.jl/docs/src/guides/Working_With_Genie_Apps.md

 #### Using our model

 To make things more interesting, we should import our current books into the database.
-Add this function to the `Books.jl` module, following the `Book()` constructor definition (just above the module's closing `end`):
+Add this function to the `Books.jl` module, under the `Book()` constructor definition (just above the module's closing `end`):

 ```julia
 # Books.jl